k0T0z/gsoc24-blog/_posts/2024-07-08-google-summer-of-code-2024-week-7-8-and-9-my-boogeyperiod.markdown

 make: *** [Makefile:51: emake] Error 2
 ```

-This time, it is not about RGM.
-I made some simple research and founc out that I am not the only genius trying to work this around, it is everywhere:
+This time, it's not about RGM.
+After some quick research, I found that I'm not the only one struggling with this.
+The issue is widespread:

 - https://bbs.archlinux.org/viewtopic.php?id=289986
 - https://github.com/protocolbuffers/protobuf/issues/14500#issuecomment-1781292098
 - https://github.com/qgis/QGIS/issues/55114
 - https://github.com/protocolbuffers/protobuf/issues/15604#issuecomment-1929929148

-A lot of variations from the above link error showed up on each change, however, none of these changes solve the problem.
+Variations of this error appeared with each attempted fix, but none of the solutions worked.

-Josh and I thought at first that it is because the linking interface between gRPC, Protobuf, and Abseil is not stable.
-This means in order to solve this problem, I am gonna diverge and build gRPC, Protobuf, and Abseil from scratch.
-I asked my mate Fares to give me the versions he is using on Ubuntu and actually these versions are too old to have even a CMake build system.
-This motivated my memory to remember that Ubuntu actually is a stable distro and doesn't have the latest versions of the libraries.
+At first, Josh and I suspected that the linking interface between gRPC, Protobuf, and Abseil was unstable.
+To fix this, I would have to diverge and build gRPC, Protobuf, and Abseil from scratch.
+I reached out to my colleague Fares, who provided the older versions he’s using on Ubuntu.
+These versions were so outdated they didn't even use CMake.
+This reminded me that Ubuntu, being a stable distro, often doesn’t have the latest library versions.

-At this point, I decided to move to Ubuntu for now because my Midterm Evaluation is coming and I need to show some progress.
+Given that my midterm evaluation is approaching and I need to show tangible progress, I’ve decided to switch to Ubuntu for now to ensure stability and meet my deadlines.

 ## ``VisualShader`` Types

-In order to complete the ``generate_shader_for_each_node`` function, I needed some types to use.
-Some of these types are actually implemented inside the engine, such as [variant](https://github.com/enigma-dev/enigma-dev/blob/3590b681f20174ccf24156769d2bbb94b10673e3/ENIGMAsystem/SHELL/Universal_System/var4.h#L279), however, I don't know if this possible or not because remember our ``VisualShader`` class is not part of the engine, it is part of the ``shared`` library.
-In which case, I created a new temporary custom type as follows:
+To complete the `generate_shader_for_each_node` function, I needed certain types.
+Some of these types are already implemented within the engine, such as [variant](https://github.com/enigma-dev/enigma-dev/blob/3590b681f20174ccf24156769d2bbb94b10673e3/ENIGMAsystem/SHELL/Universal_System/var4.h#L279).
+However, I'm unsure if I can use them, given that the `VisualShader` class is not part of the engine but rather part of the `shared` library.

+To work around this uncertainty, I created a new temporary custom type, defined as follows:

 {% highlight cpp %}
 using TVariant = std::variant<std::monostate, float, int, TVector2, TVector3, TVector4, bool, std::string>;
 {% endhighlight %}

-The ``T`` in all types is for ``Temporary``.
-Actually, the ``VisualShader`` class is not injected into anything yet, it is a stanalone class that can be built by a simple g++ command.
-The other types are also temporary and will be replaced by the engine types when they are here if they are not already.
+The "T" in all the types stands for "Temporary."
+Currently, the **VisualShader** class is not integrated into any larger system; it's a standalone class that can be built with a simple `g++` command.
+These temporary types will eventually be replaced with engine types once they are available or confirmed.
+For now, they serve as placeholders to facilitate development until the proper engine integration is complete.

 ## Most Important Operations In The Generator